Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 When I finally invited some friends over for game night, I felt a sort of pride swell in my chest.
 They plopped their feet right on it, and I laughed.
 I mean, isn’t that what furniture’s supposed to be for?
 It’s for use, for memories, for laughter.

 So, if you’re even thinking about diving into woodworking or tackling any creative project, just go for it.
 You might end up with a beautiful masterpiece or a funny story, maybe even both.
 Either way, you’ll learn a lot about yourself along the way.
-You see, it’s not about getting it perfect; it’s about enjoying the journey and embracing those little misadventures that come with it.
+You see, it’s not about getting it perfect; it’s about enjoying the and embracing those little misadventures that come with it.
 Cheers to the wood shavings!